Data Localization Laws by Country (2026)

 Turkey's Personal Data Protection Law No. 6698 (KVKK) does not impose strict data localization but creates a conditional transfer framework that can function as practical localization.

 Cross-border transfers require either explicit consent from the data subject or an adequacy decision by the Personal Data Protection Board (KVKK Board).
-For countries without adequacy status, transfers require a written commitment from the data importer providing adequate protection, approved by the KVKK Board.
-In March 2024, the KVKK Board updated its approach, allowing transfers based on binding corporate rules, standard contractual clauses, or other approved safeguards, bringing Turkey closer to the GDPR model.
-See our Turkey data privacy laws guide for full details.
+In March 2024, the KVKK Board updated its approach, allowing transfers based on binding corporate rules, standard contractual clauses, or other approved safeguards, bringing Turkey's framework closer to the GDPR model.
+This update aligns with Turkey's long-standing ambition toward GDPR adequacy recognition.
+See our [Turkey data privacy laws](/world-laws/world-data-privacy-laws/turkey-data-privacy-laws) guide for full details.

 Sector-Specific Localization Patterns